BIRDSgroup/mdn/Readme.md

 - `.snakemake/`: Directory snakemake uses to store the recency and other information about the files defined in `Snakefile`.
 - `transcriptomes/`: Directory containing the transcriptomes for different species.
 These are generated using the files present in the `genome_files` directory.

+### Data
+The raw reads were downloaded from the [NeMo Portal](https://portal.nemoarchive.org/search/), there are a lot of filters available that you can use to narrow down on the region of brain that you're interested in.

+Transcriptomes for species aren't available readily apart from Human and mouse, which you can download from the [cellranger website](https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest?) itself.
+In order to build a transcriptome, you need the genome assembly and gene annotation files, which can be found either on [NCBI](https://www.ncbi.nlm.nih.gov/assembly) or [Ensembl](https://asia.ensembl.org/index.html).

 ### Running the pipeline
 The single entry point for the code is the `config.yaml` file.
 After you have updated the file with necessary variables, use the following command to run the pipeline: